KISSIMMEE RIVER OAK © 1990Central Florida

-Photographic Story Florida’s Kissimmee River stretches from Lake Kissimmee to Lake Okeechobee, which is near West Palm Beach.
+Florida’s Kissimmee River stretches from Lake Kissimmee to Lake Okeechobee, which is near West Palm Beach.
 I took this photograph before sunrise, while I was in water up to my waist.
 Occasionally, I could see a gator slowly cruise by looking for breakfast.
-I’m glad I didn’t qualify as a meal!
-Kissimmee River was straightened by the Corps of Engineers, but has since been discovered that wasn’t a good idea.
+I’m glad I didn’t qualify for a meal!
+Kissimmee River was straightened by the Corps of Engineers but has since been discovered that wasn’t a good idea.
 They are now trying to let the river reshape itself into a more normal flow.
 This area is one of the restoration areas they have worked with.
-Analog – Archival Silver Gelatin Photograph Clyde’s silver gelatin black and white images are created using an 8” x 10”, 11” x 14”, or 12” x 20” view camera.
-Clyde prints his images in his own darkroom on fiber-base paper in a limited edition.
-The photographs are selenium toned, then mounted and matted to current archival standards.
-His images come in sizes from 8” x 10” inches to 5’x 8’ feet.
-His love of art and nature is seen in the exceptional detail and more subtle textures of his photography.
-Each photograph is individually hand printed in the darkroom and will vary based on factors such as artist preference, chemistry and temperature.
-The image displayed on the website is a digital scan of the original negative and should be considered a representation of the printed version of the art.
+This photograph is hand-printed in Clyde’s darkroom on fiber-based paper, selenium toned, then mounted and matted to current archival standards.
+The photograph is a limited edition and signed by Clyde.
+Disclaimer – Cropping, contrast, and image density may vary.
+To learn more about the darkroom printing process, click here.